Have you been accused of a motoring offence?

 - been convicted of a motoring offence but wish to appeal

-I can also help even if you want to plead guilty:
+I can help even if you decide you want to plead guilty:

-Even when pleading guilty, the sentence imposed will depend on how seriously the court views the offence, and its understanding of your circumstances.
-You may be able to avoid a ban if it can be successfully argued that "special reasons" apply.
+When pleading guilty, the penalty you get will depend on how seriously the court views the offence.
+The court will take into account your circumstances and you may be able to avoid a ban if we can successfully argue that "special reasons" apply.

-Or if you want to appeal an existing conviction.
+I can help if you want to appeal an existing conviction: